Oil hits new high near $75 on demand rise, falling inventories

-LONDON (Reuters) -Oil extended its run of gains on Wednesday, climbing towards $75 a barrel to its highest since April 2019, supported by a recovery in demand from the pandemic and a drop in U.S. crude inventories.
+LONDON (Reuters) -Oil gained for a fifth day on Wednesday, climbing towards $75 a barrel to its highest since April 2019, supported by a recovery in demand from the pandemic and a drop in U.S. crude inventories.

 The American Petroleum Institute reported U.S. crude inventories fell 8.5 million barrels, two market sources said, more than analysts forecast.
 [API/S] Official Energy Information Administration figures are out at 1430 GMT.
 [EIA/S]